 My primary goal in working with clients in financial distress is to determine whether a strategy can be developed to restructure the business for long term viability.
 Many clients know the cause of their business’ problems but are not aware of the options available to them that can be used to restructure their business.
 I enjoy specialising in insolvency as I am exposed to a large number of different businesses in varying industries, each with a unique set of circumstances.
 I aim to provide advisory that is clear, concise and delivers a practical commercial solution.

-Stuart is a registered and official liquidator with over 20 years’ experience in all types of insolvency administrations.
+Stuart is a registered liquidator and a registered trustee in bankruptcy with over 20 years’ experience in all types of insolvency administrations.
 He joined the firm in 2002 and has been involved in the administration of many businesses in the SME market and larger enterprises.
 Stuart has been responsible for many voluntary administrations a number of which resulted in the business continuing in operation, either through a restructure or sale on a going concern basis.
 He also has specialist skills in identifying recovery actions that may be taken to maximise returns to creditors

 - Stuart was instrumental in the restructuring of Price’s Bakery through the voluntary administration.
 This business employed more than 100 staff and had an annual turnover of $38m.
 Stuart assisted the directors to decrease operating costs to return the business to profitability.

 - Stuart was responsible for the sale of the business owned by Koala Telecom Pty Ltd as a going concern.
 This business had approximately 2,500 customers and provided both internet and mobile phone services.